Reviewed by Veena Angle, MBBS, MD and Physician Ng Qing Xiang

 Deficiency of the kidney

 Deficiency of the kidney is common in women who have dizziness or tinnitus and lack of vaginal discharge.
 They may experience back pain before or during their period and a dull ache in the lower abdomen at the end of their period.
-During menstruation, they will have low blood volume, with pinkish or light red blood.
+During their menstrual period, they will have low blood volume, with pinkish or light red blood.

 Treatment: Women with kidney deficiency should avoid staying up late and overworking.
 Beneficial food includes black beans, black sesame, mulberry, raspberry, goji berry, and more.
 Bak Foong Pills can also help with nourishing the kidney and liver.